biff31337/AD-OTP/README.md

 ## Usage

 ### Configuration
-Open (Menue)Configuration -> Global Settings, edit name of domaincontroller, name of domain and useraccount for service
+Open (Menue)Configuration -> Global Settings, edit name of domaincontroller, name of domain and useraccount for service.
+Press Install service to register ad_otp_service.exe and start it immediatly.

 ### User Enrollment
 Users need to enroll their accounts with a TOTP application like Google Authenticator.